public-key-cryptography/public-key-editor/README.md

 	the random number or one-time encryption key.
 The receiver decrypts a message by xor-ing the encrypted random number using the shared secret key, hashing the random number to create the one-time pad, and then xor-ing the one-time pad and the cipherdata to recover the plaindata.

-	The public key agreement or encryption is unbreakable since every public key cipher would have to be broken to solve for the composite secret key.
-Also, the program doesn't use broken ciphers such as RSA or the integer Diffie-Hellman cipher which are not based on any hard math problem.
-The software includes 18 Diffie-Merkle-Hellman ciphers and 2 matrix digital signature algorithms.

-	If any of these ciphers can be broken it will just get replaced.
-For example, if a cipher can be solved because it uses integers and a single equation, then it can be replaced by another cipher that uses matrices, polynomials, powers of a matrix (cube or tesseract), or fractional numbers instead of integers.
-Similarly, if a cipher can be broken because a matrix is diagonalizable or real and symme- tric, then it can be replaced by a non-diagonalizable, non-real, or non-symmetric matrix.

 	The email text, file attachments, and file descriptions are each encoded in base-64, and then the en- coded data are concatenated using newline chars (\n\n), encrypted, and re-encoded in base 64 to remove